 Skip to main content

-Why a Shower Goes Cold When a Toilet is Flushed
+Why a Shower Goes Hot When a Toilet is Flushed

 So you’re taking a shower, just like you do all the time.
 The water is the perfect temperature, hot but not scalding, and you take a moment after shampooing to just soak it all in and relax.
 As you close your eyes, you hear the familiar sound of a toilet flushing.
 Suddenly the relaxation is gone, your eyes are wide and you only have a split second to respond before you are being burned alive by scalding hot water.
 You start preparing the angry words in your mind to deliver to the responsible parties once you’re out of the shower, but in truth they are only partly responsible.
 Part of the responsibility lies with the plumbing itself and the way it is arranged, for it is this arrangement that can turn a shower into a modern day torture device.